-We incurred a net loss of \$33.9 million in the second quarter of fiscal 2010 as compared to net loss of \$65.8 million for the second quarter of fiscal 2009.
-The net loss for the second quarter of fiscal 2010 includes \$2.5 million of pre-tax restructuring charges and \$0.6 million of severance costs related to the recent change in executive management, as well as the impairment of certain fixed assets of \$1.0 million.
-The net loss for the second quarter of fiscal 2009 included a \$44.7 million valuation allowance recorded against our deferred tax assets.
-We incurred a net loss of \$72.0 million in the first half of fiscal 2010 as compared to net loss of \$103.8 million for the first half of fiscal 2009.
-The net loss for the first half of fiscal 2010 is primarily due to low revenue and margins, \$6.1 million of pre-tax restructuring charges, and the impairment of certain fixed assets of \$1.0 million.
-The net loss for the first half of fiscal 2009 is primarily due to the low revenues and margins, the \$44.7 million valuation allowance for our deferred tax assets, \$7.9 million restructuring charges and the \$4.9 million provision for bad debts due to the heightened risk of non-payment of certain accounts receivable.
+We incurred a net loss of \$95.8 million in the third quarter of fiscal 2010 as compared to net loss of \$23.9 million in the third quarter of fiscal 2009.
+The net loss for the third quarter of fiscal 2010 includes \$8.5 million of pre-tax restructuring charges, the impairment of certain long-lived assets of \$55.4 million and a \$4.1 million out of period adjustments to cost of revenues.
+We incurred a net loss of \$167.9 million in the first nine months of fiscal 2010 as compared to net loss of \$127.7 million for the first nine months of fiscal 2009.
+The net loss for the first nine months of fiscal 2010 is primarily due to lower revenue and margins, \$14.6 million of pre-tax restructuring charges, and the impairment of certain long-lived assets of \$56.4 million.
+The net loss for the first nine months of fiscal 2009 was primarily due to lower revenues, the recognition of a valuation allowance of \$44.7 million for our deferred tax assets as well as the \$5.0 million provision for bad debts due to the heightened risk of non-payment of certain accounts receivable.